hashicorp/terraform-aws-vault/examples/vault-consul-ami/README.md

 1. Use the [private-tls-cert module](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/private-tls-cert) to generate a CA cert and public and private keys for a
    TLS cert:

     1. Set the `dns_names` parameter to `vault.service.consul`.
-If you're using the [vault-cluster-public example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public) and want a public domain name (e.g. `vault.example.com`), add that domain name here too.
+If you're using the [root example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/root-example) and want a public domain name (e.g. `vault.example.com`), add that domain name here too.
     1. Set the `ip_addresses` to `127.0.0.1`.
     1. For production usage, you should take care to protect the private key by encrypting it (see [Using TLS